morrownr/88x2bu/README.md

 ```
 $ mkdir src
 ```
+With your browser:

 Get the latest version of the driver from: `https://github.com/morrownr/88x2bu`

-Download the driver by clicking on the green `Code` button.

-Click on `Download ZIP` and save `88x2bu-5.8.7.4.zip` in your `src` folder.
+Download the driver by clicking on the green `Code` button then click on `Download ZIP` and save `88x2bu-5.8.7.4.zip` in your `src` folder.

-Upzip `88x2bu-5.8.7.4.zip`.
+Unzip `88x2bu-5.8.7.4.zip` by double clicking on it followed by selecting `Extract` twice in the archiver utility.

 A folder called `88x2bu-5.8.7.4` should be created.

 Open a terminal and enter the folder called `88x2bu-5.8.7.4`: